jmadinlab/traits/README.md

 delete from observations where id IN (select id from observations where id NOT IN (select observation_id from measurements));

+select id from measurements where id NOT IN (select trait_id from measurements);

 .mode csv
 .import db/csf_obs.csv observations